micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 Delivering a data science project, some common challenges are:
 - **lack of clear goals**: data science experimentation done in isolation with unclear business value
-- **lack of quick results**: incosistent direction not leading to any results
+- **lack of quick results**: inconsistent direction not leading to any results
 - **lack of quality**: lack of the technical quality to put the work into production

 If you relate to either of these challenges, this article is for you.
 It will highlight some lessons learned from my projects at Microsoft on how to tackle these problems.